The Zacks Rank Explained: How to Find Strong Buy Construction Stocks

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at PulteGroup (PHM), which was added to the Zacks Rank #1 list on May 1, 2021.
+Let's take a look at Owens Corning (OC), which was added to the Zacks Rank #1 list on May 1, 2021.

-Based in Atlanta, GA, PulteGroup Inc. engages in homebuilding and financial services businesses, primarily in the United States.
-The company conducts operations through two primary business segments – Homebuilding (which accounted for 96.7% as of 2020 total revenues) and Financial Services (3.3%).
+Owens Corning is a world leader in building materials systems and composite solutions.
+Since its inception in 1938, the company has evolved as a market-leading innovator of glass fiber technology.
+Its products include glass fiber that is used to support composite materials for transportation, electronics, marine, infrastructure, wind energy and other high-performance markets for insulation as well as roofing for residential, commercial and industrial applications.

-Six analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $1.50 to $7.62 per share.
-PHM also boasts an average earnings surprise of 18.3%.
+Six analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
+The Zacks Consensus Estimate has increased $1.38 to $7.89 per share.
+OC boasts an average earnings surprise of 81.4%.

-Earnings are forecasted to see growth of 47.1% for the current fiscal year, and sales are expected to increase 35%.
+Analysts are expecting earnings to grow 51.4% for the current fiscal year, with revenue forecasted to rise 12.8%.

-PHM has been moving higher over the past four weeks as well, up 11.8% compared to the S&P 500's gain of 5.3%.
+Even more impressive, OC has gained in value over the past four weeks, up 10.2% compared to the S&P 500's gain of 3.2%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, PulteGroup should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Owens Corning should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.